 Staff Profiles

-I am a historian of childhood, adolescence and chronological age in twentieth- and twenty-first century Britain.
+I am a historian of childhood, adolescence and chronological age in twentieth- and twenty-first century Britain and the United States.

 I completed my PhD at the University of Cambridge in 2015.
 I then taught first at the University of Oxford and then at Durham University before commencing a Leverhulme Early Career Fellowship in May 2018 at Queen Mary University of London.
 I started at Newcastle as a NUAcT Fellow in January 2020.

-I am a historian of twentieth- and twenty-first century Britain, and am particularly interested in age, education, self-narratives and oral history, memory and selfhood, and gender and sexuality.
+I am a historian of twentieth- and twenty-first century Britain and the United States, and am particularly interested in age, education, self-narratives and oral history, memory and selfhood, and gender and sexuality.

-During the remainder of my NUAcT Fellowship, I intend to research chronically and terminally ill children in both Britain and the US since 1945.
+During the remainder of my NUAcT Fellowship, I am researching the histories of chronically and terminally ill children in both Britain and the US since 1945, focusing on case studies of children with muscular dystrophy and cystic fibrosis.
 This project will consider both children's own experiences, and how they were conceptualised and treated by the medical profession.
 Ultimately, it will explore how terminally ill children formed a kind of 'test case' for adult concepts of childhood.
-Modern childhood was often understood as future-orientated, valuable only as a staging-point on the route to adulthood.
+Modern childhood was often understood as future-oriented, valuable only as a staging-point on the route to adulthood.
 But what happened when children had no adult future to look forward to?

 In 2012-13, I received an AHRC student-led Collaborative Skills Development Grant for my project, Talking History, to collaborate with Rambling Heart theatre company delivering oral history and storytelling training to graduate students and early career researchers in the School of Humanities and Social Sciences at the University of Cambridge.
 In May and June 2017, I received funding from Oxford’s Public Engagement with Research Seed Fund to run follow-up workshops with children and adolescents in Bath.
-In the future, I intend to continue public engagement work with young people.
+In the future, I intend to continue public engagement work with young people, and frequently speak at local schools and youth groups.

 At Newcastle, I co-convene the Life Cycles, Bodies, Health and Disease research strand, and run the HCA Academic Writing Group.
 I was elected a Fellow of the Royal Historical Society in 2020.